bparanj/Essential-TDD/en/05-scanner/05-scanner.markdown

 # Scanner #

+This example is about a scanner that is used in a checkout counter.
+You can scan item, the name and price of the item is sent to the output console.

 ## Objectives ##

 - How to use Fakes and Mocks ?
 - When to delete a test ?

 ## Writing the First Test ##

-The first example is about a scanner that is used in a checkout counter.
-You can scan item, the name and price of the item is sent to the output console.

 scanner_spec.rb